 Is concerted governmental action at the global level desirable?
 No. More CO₂ will be good for the world, not bad.
 Concerted government action may take place anyway, as has so often happened in the sad history of human folly.
 One example is the Crusades, when the cynical leaders of “Western Christendom” united to punish the peoples of the eastern Mediterranean.
 The prohibition era in the United States is a more localized example of a silly crusade that turned out badly.
 A few opportunists will profit handsomely if concerted government action is taken on climate, but most people, and the environment, will suffer.

 Are our all-powerful governments going to fight increases or decreases of solar activity?
 Where is Owen Glendower (left) when we need him to “call the spirits from the vasty deep,” or King Canute to stop the tides?
 I am not keen to submit to lunatic, government-sponsored geoengineering schemes of contemporary Dr. Strangeloves.
-Nor does driving the earth’s human population down from its current seven billion people to no more than 1 billion have much appeal to me, even though it is promoted by influential climate advisers of politicians and popes.
+Nor does driving the earth’s human population down from its current seven billion people to no more than one billion have much appeal to me, even though it is promoted by influential climate advisers of politicians and popes.
 Are we supposed to draw straws to decide which six out of seven people must disappear from the face of the earth?

 If so, what principle of equity should determine that action?
 No action should be taken on CO₂.
 But I enthusiastically support action on real pollution of air, land, or water, by fly ash, oxides of sulfur, and nitrogen from careless coal combustion, or water pollution by careless use of fertilizers and pesticides, or plastic debris in the oceans from human slovenliness.
 I regard the war on the responsible use of coal and other fossil fuels as deeply immoral.
 It will impoverish most people by raising the cost of energy.
 It will enrich crony capitalists who have government backing to force people to buy their inefficient, costly, unreliable windmills and solar farms.
 It is like the French noblewoman, who was told that the peasants had no bread and responded: “Qu’ils mangent de la brioche” (“let them eat cake!”).
 When used responsibly, fossil fuels release negligible real pollutants like fly ash, oxides of sulfur, nitrogen, etc. The much demonized CO₂ that must be released, along with H₂O, is actually a benefit to the earth, not a pollutant.